Moving in

 How to reserve a bike or storage locker

-Applications for reserving a bike or storage locker are available now.
+Applications for reserving a bike or storage locker will be available July 17th, 2023.
 Submit a Bike or Storage Locker Request form through the Housing Portal.
+You must have received and accepted a room offer before you can access the request form.

 Refunds for bike and storage lockers